|

 When you hit, you have to create topspin.

-No lazy volleyball approaches.
+No lazy approaches.

 In practice, no lazy approaches.
 Focus on learning the right way to approach early on.
 Bad approaches just enforces bad habits.